Menu

 Mental Health Counseling

 Mental health care translates particularly well to telehealth.
-Studies published by the American Medical Association (AMA) show that telehealth therapy and psychiatric appointments are comparably effective to in-person visits for most patients.
-Many patients actually prefer the privacy and comfort of attending mental health appointments from home.
+Research summarized by organizations such as the American Medical Association has found telehealth therapy and psychiatric appointments to be comparably effective to in-person visits for most patients.
+Many patients actually prefer the privacy and comfort of attending mental health appointments from home, and removing the logistics of a commute can make it easier to keep every session.
+If you are managing anxiety, our guide to managing anxiety and mental health in St. Pete offers additional local resources.

 Minor Acute Illnesses